Miqueas/Static/README.md

   - `get(Key)`: Get the value for the given identifier
     - (`string`) `Key` The identifier that you used when created the typed value

-As I said before, Static uses metatables, so you can:
+Static uses metatables, so you can:

   - Call: `Static(...)`.
 This is the same as `Static:new(...)`
   - Index: `Static.something`.
 This is the same as `Static:get("something")`